 - Break the eggs into a small bowl and beat with a fork lightly.

 - Add the whisked eggs, sifted flour, milk, and ground cardamom to the mixture, mix with a wire whisk until well blended and smooth.

 - Cover with plastic wrap and let sit in the refrigerator for an hour.

 - Heat 2-3 inches of oil to 375 degrees Fahrenheit in a deep pot.

 - Heat the rosette iron in the hot oil for one minute, remove and tap on a paper towel.

 - Deep the iron into the batter just up to the edges, remove and place into the hot oil for 30 seconds or until golden.
-Remove from hot oil and place on paper towel lined large plate to remove any excess oil.
+Remove from hot oil and place on a paper towel-lined large plate to remove any excess oil.